-The Indian education system is on the verge of one of its biggest structural reforms in decades.
-The proposed ugc aicte new bill 2026 aims to replace multiple regulatory bodies like UGC, AICTE, and NCTE with a single unified higher education regulator.
+The Indian education system is entering a transformative phase with the proposed ugc aicte new bill 2026, a major reform expected to reshape how higher education is regulated across the country.
+The proposed legislation, widely referred to as the Viksit Bharat Shiksha Adhishthan Bill 2026, aims to replace multiple regulatory authorities like UGC, AICTE, and NCTE with a single higher education regulator.

-The government has approved a landmark bill—often referred to as the Viksit Bharat Shiksha Adhikshan Bill (formerly HECI Bill)—which proposes the creation of a single higher education regulator.
+The government has approved a landmark bill - often referred to as the Viksit Bharat Shiksha Adhishthan Bill (formerly HECI Bill) - which proposes the creation of a single higher education regulator.

 This new body will replace existing regulators such as: